New Social Security anti-fraud rule will force more people to visit agency offices

 More than 73 million people, including retirees, people with disabilities and others, receive monthly Social Security benefits.

 Mandating more in-person identity verification would increase the number of visitors to the agency’s field offices by between 75,000 and 85,000 people per week, according to a memo to Dudek from an acting deputy commissioner.
-It would also result in longer call wait times and delays in processing applications, said the memo, which was obtained by Popular Information, a news Substack site.
+It would also result in longer call wait times and delays in processing applications, said the memo, which was obtained by CNN.
+Popular Information, a news Substack site, first reported on the memo.

 While the new rule would reduce the risk of fraud and improper payments, it would also place a burden on the agency’s operations, increasing the demand for resources, staffing and system updates, said the memo, which was sent last week.
 It could also raise costs for identity proofing services and have a disproportionate impact on vulnerable populations.